dlaliberte/bikeshed-intro/index.md

 - If your repo is `github.com/owner/repo-name`, then your html file will be at `owner.github.io/repo-name/index.html`.

 - Optional Configurations
   - Maybe turn on [GitHub Apps - PR Preview](https://github.com/apps/pr-preview) for any repo that are not of one of the blanket-installed orgs listed there.
+If you used the `npx` command above, the configuration file will be installed for you.

 ## Specification Document Structure